port-labs/port-docs/docs/create-self-service-experiences/setup-backend/github-workflow/examples/Upbound/eks-as-a-service-action.md

-# Port and Upbound capabilities guide
+# EKS as a service action (EKSaaS)
-This is a guide for preparing a test environment to showcase Port + Upbound capabilities, both as a software catalog and self-service hub for developers, and a platform management tool for the platform team.
+This is a guide to integrate Port and Upbound, using their combination as a software catalog and self-service hub for developers, and a platform management tool for the platform team.

 At the end of this guide, you should be able to interact with Upbound using Port, provide EKSaaS using Upbound's capabilities and control planes as a backend, while reporting data regarding deployed clusters back to Port.

 :::note Clean slate start
-The demo starts off on a completely clean slate - an empty Upbound organization, an empty git repository, and a clean Port environment.
+The demo starts off on a completely clean slate - an empty Upbound organization, an empty Git repository, and an empty Port environment.
 :::

 :::tip Prerequisites